dvbportal/cloudnode-doc/prerequisites.rst

 Sensitive data and passwords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure to keep sensitive data outside of your code because the
+Make sure to keep sensitive data outside of your code.
+It is recommended
-repositories are public.
-It is recommended to store sensitive data using
-`environment variables </api#env>`_.
+to store sensitive data using `environment variables </api#env>`_.

 .. _read-only-filesystem: